Holiday Treks & Expedition

 • Experience breathtaking panoramas of the world’s highest peaks, including Mount Everest.(8,848m)

-• Discover unique wildlife and stunning alpine flowers along the trail.
+• Spot Himalayan wildlife and alpine flora along the trail

 Overview